jensse/HelloJenkins/README.md

 _Apperently this is now configurable using the __Git plugin__ section of system configuration_.

 login and rerun the build process.
+Hopefully all is sunshine ;-)